pyarmak/entrada-1x-docs/user/docs/users/incidents.md

 **Dates:** Both the incident date and the date of any follow-up can be recorded.
 **Details:** Information provided here is not currently visible to the user although it will be accessible to users with permission to view learner incident reports.
 The system will not automatically record and display the names of users who add to the initial report.
 * Click 'Save Incident'.

-Note that users do not currently have the ability to access their own recorded incidents.
+* Incidents will display on the user profile page but are only accessible by users with admin roles.
+By default users do not currently have the ability to access their own recorded incidents.

 #How to report on open and closed incidents
 * Navigate to Admin>System Reports.